-Hunt Allcott is an Associate Professor of Economics at New York University and a Research Associate at the National Bureau of Economic Research.
+Hunt Allcott is an Associate Professor of Economics at New York University, a Research Associate at the National Bureau of Economic Research, and a Co-Editor of the Journal of Public Economics.
 He is a Scientific Director of ideas42, a think tank that applies insights from psychology and economics to business and policy design problems, an Affiliate of Poverty Action Lab, a network of researchers who use randomized evaluations to answer critical policy questions in the fight against poverty, and a Faculty Affiliate of E2e, a group of economists, engineers, and behavioral scientists focused on evaluating and improving energy efficiency policy.
-He is also a Contributing Author of the Intergovernmental Panel on Climate Change Fifth Assessment Report.
+He was also a Contributing Author of the Intergovernmental Panel on Climate Change Fifth Assessment Report.

 Professor Allcott holds a PhD from Harvard University and a BS and MS from Stanford University.
 Before coming to NYU, he was the Energy and Society Fellow in the MIT Economics Department and the MIT Energy Initiative.
-He has been a visiting professor at Berkeley, Stanford, and the University of Chicago.
 He has also worked in the private sector as a consultant with Cambridge Energy Research Associates and in international development as a consultant to the World Bank.

 Professor Allcott is an applied microeconomist who studies topics in environmental and energy economics, industrial organization, public economics, behavioral economics, and development microeconomics.
 He uses a variety of tools, including both structural and reduced form econometrics, applied theory, and randomized field experiments.